Mr Miles Smith

 With a strong passion for sustainability and how sustainable agriculture can transform the lives of people in rural areas, this former executive with Blue Archipelago Bhd (a wholly owned subsidiary of Khazanah Nasional) is actively involved in the government's Economic Transformation Program.
 He was the Lab Leader for the Agriculture NKEA that helped designed the economic transformation blueprint for Malaysia's agriculture sector to contribute towards Malaysia becoming a developed nation by 2020.
 He was instrumental in creating a RM1.6 billion government grant program for the nationwide promotion of the Aquaculture industry within the Agriculture NKEA.

 In addition to his role on the UNA Board, Robert is the CEO of PFG Group, an advanced manufacturer of aquaculture systems and industry partner with IMAS.
 Robert is an experienced senior executive with a demonstrated history of working in dynamic environments.
 Skilled in Budgeting, Financial Risk, Business Process Improvement, M&A and Stakeholder Management, previously Robert spent 4 years as PFG Groups CFO, managing and reporting the company’s finances.
 He is a highly skilled Chartered Accountant, financial planner and has a Master’s Degree in Applied Finance, his previous financial accounting and management experience includes 13 years with an ASX200 group.

-Karina has held positions as Board Secretary for Tasmanian statutory authorities and acting University Secretary for the University of Tasmania Council.
+Karina has held positions as Board Secretary for a number of Tasmanian statutory authorities.
 She holds a Bachelor of Science with First Class Honours in Chemistry and a Master of Public Administration.
 She is a graduate and current member of the Australian Institute of Company Directors and holds a Certificate IV in Competitive Systems and Practices (Lean Management).